Replication fails and you see an error such as the following in your logs:

 When a DS/OpenDJ instance starts, the connection flow should be as follows:

 - The instance starts up the Replication Server (RS) and starts listening for connections on the replication port.

-- The local RS connects to a remote RS for each domain; cn=schema, cn=admin data and the replicated backend.
+- The local RS connects to a remote RS for each domain; cn=schema, cn=admin data (deprecated in DS 7) and the replicated backend.